Google Freshness Algorithm is a ranking signal that seeks, where relevant, to show the freshest content at the top of the search results.

 So what do you need to do to stay on the good side of the Google Freshness Algorithm?

 In a previous article I talked about how to nudge Page #2 articles on to Page #1 of the search results.
-I pointed out that improving Page #2 blog posts offers a much higher ROI than creating new content.
+I pointed out that improving Page #2 blog posts offers a much higher return on investment (of time) than creating new content.

 The same applies to any blog post that ranks on Page #1.

-In fact, once you’ve reached a certain critical mass of published articles, your best ROI strategy would be to update and improve existing blog posts.
+In fact, once you’ve reached a certain critical mass of published articles, your best return on investment would be to update and improve existing blog posts.